58th Juried Art Exhibition

 David Saliba

-David will be back to entertain us with his music at the opening reception.
+David was back to entertain us with his music at the opening reception.

 What our triage team will be looking for when you bring in your artwork.